What Scuba Diving Cozumel ACTUALLY Looks Like

 Good visibility, healthy coral, and a relaxed pace after two bigger dives.

-I dove both days with Deep Exposure and would go back without hesitation.
+I dove both days with Deep Exposure and really enjoyed my time with them.

-Fast boat, experienced crew, and guides who know these sites intimately.
-Not a luxury operation, but efficient and well-run — camera rinse tanks, proper gear storage, and fresh food waiting when you surfaced between dives.
-After the first day we came up to a full spread of sandwiches and fruit, which after a three-tank trip is exactly what you want.
+On board you can find camera rinse tanks, proper gear storage, and fresh food waiting when you surfaced between dives.
+In between dives, we came up to a full spread of sandwiches and fruit, which after a dive this is exactly what you want.

 Marine Park Fees & Rules